PowerDNS/pdns/docs/backends/bind.rst

-Reloading is currently done only when a request (or zone transfer) for a zone comes in, and then only after :ref:`setting-bind-check-interval` seconds have passed after the last check.
+Reloading is currently done only when a request (or zone transfer) for a zone comes in, and then only after :ref:`setting-bind-check-interval` seconds have passed since the last check.
 If a change occurred, access to the zone is disabled, the file is reloaded, access is restored, and the question is answered.
 For regular zones, reloading is fast enough to answer the question which lead to the reload within the DNS timeout.

-If :ref:`setting-bind-check-interval` is specified as zero, no checks will be performed until the ``pdns_control reload`` is given.
+If :ref:`setting-bind-check-interval` is specified as zero, no checks will be performed until the ``pdns_control reload`` command is issued.

 Please note that also the :ref:`setting-slave-cycle-interval` setting controls how often a master would notify a slave about changes.